cilium/cilium/Documentation/bpf.rst

   stack instead of bypassing it.
 BPF can be considered a generic "glue code" to kernel facilities for crafting programs to solve specific use cases.

-The execution of a BPF program inside the kernel is always event driven!
-For example, a networking device which has a BPF program attached on its ingress path will trigger the execution of the program once a packet is received, a kernel address which has a kprobes with a BPF program attached will trap once the code at that address gets executed, then invoke the kprobes callback function for instrumentation which subsequently triggers the execution of the BPF program attached to it.
+The execution of a BPF program inside the kernel is always event-driven!
+Examples:

+* A networking device which has a BPF program attached on its ingress path will trigger the execution of the program once a packet is received.

+* A kernel address which has a kprobe with a BPF program attached will trap once the code at that address gets executed, which will then invoke the kprobe's callback function for instrumentation, subsequently triggering the execution of the attached BPF program.

 BPF consists of eleven 64 bit registers with 32 bit subregisters, a program counter and a 512 byte large BPF stack space.
 Registers are named ``r0`` - ``r10``.
 The